Home Page - All-Ireland Mothers' Union

 Mothers’ Union Holy Communion Service

-Holy Communion Service in Diocese of Tuam, Limerick & Killaloe ~
+Holy Communion Service in Kilmore, Elphin & Ardagh Diocese

 Many people have experienced and will experience the death of someone they love during the COVID-19 pandemic.
 It may have been a COVID-related death or a death from other causes.
 People may also be finding a previous bereavement more difficult at this time.
 While we may be seeing reductions in the number of deaths connected to COVID-19, we know that people’s pain and grief does not diminish as quickly.
 In the face of such loss and trauma, the Irish Hospice Foundation Bereavement Support Line, in partnership with the HSE, has been launched to provide connection, comfort and support in these exceptional times.
 COVID-19 restrictions have changed the traditional ways we mark our grief.
 For the moment, it is not possible to come together as we did traditionally, resulting in additional challenges for those who are bereaved.